SeLite/SeLite.github.io/SeleniumIDE.md

     1. Install [Simple Locale Switcher](https://addons.mozilla.org/en-US/firefox/addon/simple-locale-switcher/)
     2. Restart Firefox
     3. Install different language packs through Firefox toolbar > 'Simple Locale Switcher' green button > 'Get more language packs...'

-#### Custom styles for Stylish
-Use can create or adjust a style in Firefox menu Tools > Add-ons > User Styles > 'Write New Style' and 'Edit', respectively.
-However, it's not obvious what CSS to use.
-It's unclear how to change colour of e.g. window border or window grey background (which would be beneficial for intuitive visual identification).